jmangt/test-driven-puppet/profiles.md

 }
 ```

 Another example of a profile could be a Node.js Stack.
 In this case we will need not only modules that take care of installing Node.js, but also some directories to place our node application.
+Higher level modules can make

 ```puppet
 # nodeapp/manifests/params.pp